Insight Selling – The Complete Guide to Start Using Data To Invoke Change

 Insight Sellers are responsive, proactive, and easy to buy from.
 This is precisely why buyers willingly collaborate with them.

 Insight Selling relies heavily on the concept of cognitive reframing.
-Which, in simple terms, means creating alternative ways of viewing ideas, situations, and their possibilities for action.
+In simple terms, this means creating alternative ways of viewing ideas, situations, and their possibilities for action.
 That’s why below you can find several questions perfect for insight selling.

 “Why?”

-People tend to overlook questions that start with “why”.
-However, when used skillfully without putting the buyer on the defensive, they foster collaborative thinking.
+People tend to overlook questions that start with “why.”
+However, they foster collaborative thinking when used skillfully without putting the buyer on the defensive.
 For instance:

 • “Why is that your strategy?”